JGaetjens/react-property-sheet/README.md

 # Purpose

-  The react-property-sheet is a control panel used to edit or manipulate an object.
+  The react-property-sheet is a control panel used to edit or manipulate variables.